What is a Product Vision Statement?

 Your vision statement should also answer the question of why you are creating a product and what your company hopes to accomplish with it in the future.
 As an example, Google’s vision statement is to “provide access to the world’s information in one click.”

-To understand the importance of having a product vision, consider how difficult it would be to develop a strategically sound product without one.
+To understand the importance of having a vision statement, consider how difficult it would be to develop a strategically sound product without one.
 How would that product team know where to focus its resources, which features to prioritize, which markets to target?
 On what strategic basis would they make decisions and set priorities?

-1. A product vision helps you develop a better product roadmap.
+1. It helps you develop a better product roadmap.

 Drafting a vision statement should be your team’s first step in starting any new product’s journey—and it always should come before you begin working on the product roadmap.

 2. It improves your strategic decision-making throughout the development process.

 Another reason a product vision can aid in your development is that it can help you more quickly and easily identify initiatives worth pursuing.

 Think of your product vision statement as a compass that you can consult whenever your team is faced with conflicting priorities or lack of direction.

 3. It will help you align teams and stakeholders across the company.